SharePoint/sp-dev-docs/docs/general-development/office-documentation-copyright-notice.md

 # Office 2013 documentation copyright notice

 This document is provided "as-is".
-Information and views expressed in this document, including URL and other Internet Web site references, may change without notice.
+Information and views expressed in this document, including URL and other Internet website references, may change without notice.
 You bear the risk of using it.